Continuing Education Activity

-IPH presents in two phases, the first as an acute phase, corresponds with intra-alveolar bleeding episodes associated with cough, dyspnea, hemoptysis, and potentially respiratory failure.
-The second phase, a chronic phase, is characterized by the slow resolution of previous symptoms with or without treatment.
+IPH presents in two phases.
+The first as an acute phase corresponds with intra-alveolar bleeding episodes associated with cough, dyspnea, hemoptysis, and potentially respiratory failure.
+The second chronic phase is characterized by the slow resolution of previous symptoms with or without treatment.

-Prothrombin time (PT) and activated partial thromboplastin time (aPTT) is done to see bleeding disorders.
+Prothrombin time (PT) and activated partial thromboplastin time (aPTT) are done to evaluate for bleeding disorders.

-Urinalysis for hematuria, proteinuria to rule out secondary pulmonary hemosiderosis is mandatory.
+Urinalysis for hematuria and proteinuria to rule out secondary pulmonary hemosiderosis is mandatory.

 Sputum testing with hematoxylin-eosin and Prussian blue stains may demonstrate erythrocytes and hemosiderin-laden macrophages, indicating intra-alveolar bleeding.
 Stains and cultures for mycobacteria, bacteria, and fungus are done to rule out the infective cause.